Battlestar Galactica (1978 TV series): Series overview

+Cast and characters

 Pilot and subsequent changes

-The pilot to this series, budgeted at $8 million (one of the most expensive at that time), was released theatrically in Sensurround.
-A shortened (125-minute), edited version was released on July 8, 1978, in several regions including Canada, Japan, and select Western European countries.
+The pilot, budgeted at $8 million (one of the most expensive at that time), was theatrically released in Sensurround.
+An edited version was released on July 8, 1978, in several regions including Canada, Japan, and select Western European countries.

 On September 17, 1978, the full 148-minute pilot premiered on ABC to high Nielsen ratings.
-Two thirds of the way through the broadcast, ABC interrupted with a special report of the signing of the Camp David Accords at the White House by Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, witnessed by U.S. President Jimmy Carter.
-After the ceremony, ABC resumed the broadcast at the point where it was interrupted.
+Two–thirds of the way through the broadcast, ABC interrupted with a special report of the signing of the Camp David Accords at the White House by Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, witnessed by U.S. President Jimmy Carter.
+Following the ceremony, ABC resumed the broadcast at the point where it was interrupted.
 This interruption did not occur on the West Coast.
-After the pilot aired, the 125-minute theatrical version was given a nationwide U.S. cinema release in May 1979.
+After the pilot aired, the 125-minute theatrical version received a nationwide theatrical release in May 1979.

-The pilot had originally been announced as the first of three made for TV movies.
-After broadcast of the second episode, "Lost Planet of the Gods", however, Glen Larson announced the format change to a weekly series, catching his writing and production staff off guard.
+The pilot had originally been announced as the first of three television films.
+After broadcast of the second episode, "Lost Planet of the Gods", however, Larson announced the format change to a weekly series, catching his writing and production staff off guard.
 This resulted in several 'crash of the week' episodes until other scripts could resume.
-"Lost Planet of the Gods" also introduced a costume change from the original, in that the warriors' dress uniform featured a gold-trimmed cape falling to upper thigh.
+This also resulted in scripts being finished just minutes before filming started and actors having to read their lines off cue cards, which affected their performances.
+"Lost Planet" also introduced a costume change from the original, in that the warriors' dress uniform featured a gold-trimmed cape falling to upper thigh.
 Because of the costume change, a portion of the pilot was reshot; this refilmed version was released in cinemas in 1979.
 The original version of the warriors' dress uniform, a plain, mid-thigh-length cape, is documented in The Official Battlestar Galactica Scrapbook by James Neyland, 1978.